who we are

 In the early stage of gum disease, called gingivitis, the gums can become red, swollen and bleed easily.
 At this stage, the disease is still reversible and can usually be eliminated by daily brushing and flossing.

 If you notice any of the following signs of gum disease, call us immediately:

 As gingivitis worsens, gums begin to pull away and recede from the teeth.
 Pockets of bacteria form and deepen, reaching the bone and destroying the bone that anchors the teeth.
 The advanced stage of this disease is called periodontitis, which can lead to tooth loss if not treated.

-During checkup, we use an instrument called a periodontal probe.
-This determines if there is any breakdown in the attachment of the gums to the teeth, or early development of pockets between the teeth and gums.
+During a hygiene appointment, we use an instrument called a periodontal probe.
+This determines if there is any breakdown in the attachment of the gums to the teeth or early development of pockets between the teeth and gums.
 The depth of the pockets is measured in millimeters with the periodontal probe.
 Up to three millimeters is considered normal...deeper than three millimeters indicates a potential problem.
 X-rays are taken if there is concern over possible bone destruction.

 More than 75% of North American adults over 35 have some form of gum disease (or periodontal disease).
 Most who have the beginning stage of this disease don't even know it.

 In many cases gingivitis is a precursor to periodontitis, so all forms of gum disease should be seen as serious and not neglected.
 This disease is serious enough to be called the "silent epidemic" by former Surgeon General, David Satcher.
 When symptoms become severe, with gums bleeding and teeth becoming loose, we tend to start paying attention.
 Unfortunately, this level of belated intervention is now at the crisis level and can cause serious bone, tissue, and tooth loss.